mcnamacl/risk_extractor_microservice/readme.md

 ### Evaluation Setup

-The fine-tuned model was evaluated against the base TinyLlama (intermediate) model using **207 held-out examples** from the [training dataset](https://huggingface.co/datasets/gretelai/gretel-financial-risk-analysis-v1/blob/main/README.md)[^1].
+The fine-tuned model was evaluated against the base [TinyLlama-1.1B model](https://huggingface.co/TinyLlama/TinyLlama-1.1B-intermediate-step-1431k-3T) using **207 held-out examples** from the source dataset [training dataset](https://huggingface.co/datasets/gretelai/gretel-financial-risk-analysis-v1/blob/main/README.md)[^1].
 These examples were not used during fine-tuning and were reserved exclusively for evaluation.

 [^1]:Synthetic Financial Risk Analysis Dataset, Gretel-AI, 2024

 All experiments were conducted on an **A100 GPU** to ensure consistent performance measurements.

-The task focuses on **financial risk extraction and abstraction**, where the objective is to generate **structured outputs that reflect semantic transformation**, rather than direct reproduction or paraphrasing of the source text.

-Model inference settings: top_p=0.95, temperature=0.5, num_beams=4, repetition_penalty=1.5
+**Prompt:**
+Extract financial risks.
+Output as [CATEGORIES] | SUMMARY output:

+**Example input from evaluation dataset:**
+"Item 8.01.
+Other Events.

+On November 22, 2022, the Company announced that its Board of Directors authorized the repurchase of up to $1 billion of the Company's outstanding common shares, which includes the $1.1 billion remaining authorization amount under the Company's prior repurchase program.
+The new repurchase authorization does not have a specific expiration date.
+This decision reflects the Company's ongoing commitment to optimizing its capital structure and delivering value to shareholders....."

+**Example corresponding expected output from the evaluation dataset (Ground Truth, GT):**
+['LIQUIDITY', 'DEBT'] | $1B share repurchase authorization may lead to increased debt exposure

 ### Metrics and Methodology